hitoshi-watase/sercrod/docs/reference/directives/events.md

 - **If handler code throws**:

-  - Nablla catches the error.
+  - Sercrod catches the error.
-  - If `config.error.warn` (or the equivalent runtime flag) is enabled, Nablla logs a warning such as:
+  - If `config.error.warn` (or the equivalent runtime flag) is enabled, Sercrod logs a warning such as:
-    - `[Nablla warn] @event handler: ...`
+    - `[Sercrod warn] @event handler: ...`
   - The event listener remains attached.
   - Later events still trigger the handler.